 I got to see this happen on an organisational level when I was asked to help a large local government in the UK.
 The institution was falling into disorder but no one within the organisation could agree on why.
 The lower-level managers thought it was a simple problem.
 They knew how to deliver services; it was just that the demand had gone up and finances had gone down.
 All they thought they needed was more money.
 This mindset was pushing the institution further towards the brink of chaos and a crisis for the whole organisation.

-The high-level management thought it was a complicated issue, hence bringing in consultant ‘experts’ such as me, to analyse and resolve the problem.
-And they assumed that efficiency was the biggest issue and therefore wanted to focus (almost exclusively) on finance.
-We, the outsiders, could see that it was a complexchallenge.
+The high-level management thought it was a complicated issue, hence bringing in consultant ‘experts’ such as me to analyse and resolve the problem.
+They assumed that efficiency was the biggest issue and, therefore, wanted to focus (almost exclusively) on finance.
+We, the outsiders, could see that it was a complex challenge.
 The situation was changing rapidly and was not going to reverse; the managers at all levels were looking at the problem in the wrong way.
 So, we introduced models to help change the way everyone – at all levels – viewed the issues and encouraged broad engagement to come up with creative solutions.
-It was not an easy process but identifying the nature of the problem was the first step.
+It was not an easy process, but identifying the nature of the problem was the first step.

 The process of identifying the problem typology is the sphere of complexity science.
 Understanding complexity is a growing academic field that has important implications for leadership and decision-making.